yahyatawil/WODA_Paper/README.md

 ## Overview of the developed system

 Our system presented in the paper uses Mobilenetv2 SSD fine-tunned using a developed dataset built by us.
 The dataset is captured from Hasan Kalyoncu University campus sidewalks.
 The dataset and fine-tunning is done using EdgeImpulse and the overall code is Python-based.
 The object detection model passes the  obstacle position to a control law to calculate the required linear and angular speed to push the center of deteted bounding box to the sides of image.
 The controle law is image based.
 Our aim in this project is to build an object detection and avoidance system for smart wheelchair using Camera only.
-We used one Rasbperry Pi 4, Rasbperry Pi camera and Sabertooth for motor control.
+We used one Raspberry Pi 4, Raspberry Pi camera and Sabertooth for motor control.

 <img src="https://user-images.githubusercontent.com/1148381/133652321-5524d03b-3849-4a80-b796-4c1c6b2d2c3e.png" width="500" height="700" class="center"/>